-3 SimDM: application, approach and outline
+2 SimDM: application, approach and outline

-3.1 Application(s) of the model
+2.1 Application(s) of the model

-The data model proposed here was never meant to be created in a vacuum, but was always intended to be used in some IVOA standard service.
+The data model proposed here was never meant to be created in a vacuum (see Appendix A for more details), but was always intended to be used in some IVOA standard service.
 What precisely this application was has not always been clear for the SimDM, the goal of which has gone through some changes in the course of the project.
-It started off as a SIAP-like service protocol for N-body simulations, SNAP 2.
-Then mesh simulations were included, leading to our definition that SNAP should support the discovery and possibly partial retrieval of simulations involving "evolving objects in 3D space"3.
-Over time the protocol separated into the Simulation Database, a more TAP service for querying for simulations, and the SimDAP protocol for retrieving actual data products4.
-Recently (and finally) also simulations of a different type, "micro-physic simulations"5, or "models"6 have been included, and SimDAP has merged with S3 to form SimDAL: a family of access protocols for theory data7.
+It started off as a SIAP-like service protocol for N-body simulations, SNAP.
+Then mesh simulations were included, leading to our definition that SNAP should support the discovery and possibly partial retrieval of simulations involving "evolving objects in 3D space".
+Over time the protocol separated into the Simulation Database, a more TAP service for querying for simulations, and the SimDAP protocol for retrieving actual data products.
+Recently (and finally) also simulations of a different type, "micro-physic simulations", or "models" have been included, and SimDAP has merged with S3 to form SimDAL: a family of access protocols for theory data.